svn2github/dyncall/bindings/R/rdyncall/README.txt

 implement a certain amount of code in Assembly for each supported platform.
 As of version 0.6, the following processor architectures are supported:

-- Intel 32- and AMD 64-bit Platforms
+- Intel i386 32-bit and AMD 64-bit Platforms
 - PowerPC 32-bit
-- ARM 32-bit
+- ARM 32-bit (with support for Thumb)
-- MIPS 32- and 64-bit (support for callbacks are not implemented)
+- MIPS 32- and 64-bit (support for callbacks not yet implemented)

 The DynCall libraries are tested on Linux, Mac OS X, Windows, BSD derivates and more exotic platforms such as game consoles and Plan9.